darnado/caledros-basic-blocks/README.txt

 * Updated title of the hover background color control for the Button Block.

 = 2.1.1 =

 * Changed the order of controls in the Additional tab of the Button Block.
 * Changed the default value to zero for the "caledros_basic_blocks_add_column_layout_to_wp_site_blocks" and "caledros_basic_blocks_set_custom_height_to_wp_site_blocks" settings.
 These settings are used in the plugin Admin menu.

+= 2.2.0 =

+* Added new blur control to the Flex and Grid Containers blocks.
+This control is available under the Style tab.
+* Changed the inset CSS property of the Button block.
+The previous value was cropping a part of the button icon.
+* Changed the default values for the "buttonIconColor" and "buttonIconDarkColor" attributes of the Button with Icon variation block.
+* Reordered the controls for the hover border color in the Button block.
+Also, the labels of such controls have been modified.
+* Removed unused CSS styles for the "swiper-slider" class in the Slider and Image Gallery blocks.

 == Upgrade Notice ==